cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Online help: enhanced.

-- Within the script: minor bug-fixes, menu tree within appendix A.1 adapted to the new version of CrypTool.
+- Within the book: minor bug-fixes, menu tree within appendix A.1 adapted to the new version of CrypTool.

 - Updated and enhanced presentation (more than 100 pages now).